How are Tour de France numbers assigned?

 We take a look at how La Grande Boucle decides on each rider’s number

-You’d be forgiven for assuming that at the Tour de France the numbers on a rider’s back mean little to nothing.
-And you’d be correct.
-Almost.
+Therefore, you’d be forgiven for assuming that at the Tour de France the numbers on a rider’s back mean little to nothing.
+And you’d mainly be right.
 But what they lack in meaning, they very much make up for in satisfying logic.
 With one or two interesting exceptions.
-Here’s a quick run-down of what is, admittedly, an inexact science.
+Here’s a quick run-down of the exact science behind how riders in the Tour get their number.

 Tour de France: Who is Number 1?

-If you have any knowledge at all about numbers in cycling, you probably know that number 1 is worn by the previous year’s victor.
-Tadej Pogačar (UAE Team Emirates) wore 1 in 2021 and he will wear it again at the Tour de France 2022, following his successful defence of the maillot jaune.
+If you have any knowledge at all about numbers in cycling, you probably know that number 1 is worn by the previous year’s victor, if they're in action.
+Tadej Pogačar (UAE Team Emirates-XRG) will wear number 1 this year as the Tour's defending champion after winning the 2024 edition of the race.

 In many ways it’s a self-fulfilling prophecy – the previous year’s best rider has an above-average chance of winning the race once again.
 In fact, it’s one of the few races within the sport of cycling where defending your title has any real meaning.

 The team of the previous year’s winner fills out the rest of the single digits.
-Dossards 2-8 were worn by UAE Team Emirates last year, ordered alphabetically.
+So numbers 2-8 will be worn by the rest of the UAE Team Emirates-XRG team this year.

 Why is Number 13 upside down?